 To keep participants alert during round-the-circle sharing at roundtables, I break every 20-25 minutes, either for a short bio-break or a relevant exercise involving movement.
 I often use pair share as one of these exercises (see The Power of Participation for a complete description) by asking participants to stand up and spend a few minutes introducing themselves to someone they don’t know.

 On this occasion, Malii and I were alternating facilitation, and she got to introduce the pair share.
-Malii asked everyone to find someone they didn’t know, but when everyone was paired up she simply said:
+Malii asked everyone to find someone they didn’t know.
+Then she simply said:

 “Share with each other what’s on your mind right now.”